 What Kinds of Workshops Do We Put On?

-Through our Gardens and Donation Station programs, CFI offers a variety of workshops throughout the year with topics covering garden planning, planting, harvesting, and food preservation/preparation.
+Through our Gardens and Donation Station programs, CFI offers a variety of workshops throughout the year with topics covering garden planning, planting, harvesting, and food preparation.
 We seek to provide hands-on opportunities to build wellness, knowledge, and skills in the garden and kitchen.
-Examples of a few of our past workshops include fermentation, fruit tree pruning and grafting, seed saving, seasonal cooking, water bath and pressure canning, dehydration, cover crops, low maintenance garden design, pest control, and season extension techniques.
+Examples of a few of our past workshops include fruit tree pruning and grafting, seed saving, seasonal cooking, food preservation, cover crops, and season extension techniques.

-Workshops are free to CFI members and community gardens, including the gardeners at the Westside Community Garden.
-For the general public, we request a $5 donation to attend a workshop, but we don’t want to stand in the way of anyone’s ability to learn and share with us.
+Workshops are free to CFI members and community garden members.
+For the general public, we invite a $5 donation to attend a workshop.
 We typically do not require an RSVP for workshops.
-There are some exceptions for workshops with limited space, in which case we will make that information known.
+There are some exceptions for workshops with limited space, in which case we will offer registration.